 Suspected Mechanisms in the Cause of Overuse Running Injuries: A Clinical Review

-Six articles on PainSci cite Ferber 2009: 1.
+Six pages on PainSci cite Ferber 2009: 1.
 The Complete Guide to IT Band Syndrome 2.
 The Complete Guide to Patellofemoral Pain Syndrome 3.
 Shin Splints Treatment, The Complete Guide 4.
 The Causes of Runner's Knee Are Rarely Obvious 5.
 Your Back Is Not Out of Alignment 6.
 Does Hip Strengthening Work for IT Band Syndrome?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.